 Generating functions as applied to the analysis of algorithms

-I've worked through half of Analytic Combinatorics by Sedgewick and Flajolet.
-I keep telling myself that I'll get to the other half.
+Analytic Combinatorics by Sedgewick and Flajolet is probably my favorite book.
+I haven't finished it.
+I keep telling myself that I'll get there!

 Evolutionary Biology and Bioinformatics

-I don't know much about this, but I've read a few books on it and really enjoyed the recent USCD mooc on Bioinformatics Algorithms on Coursera.
+I don't know much about bio-informatics, but I really enjoyed the recent UCDS mooc (Bioinformatics Algorithms) on Coursera.

-These are pretty incomplete.
-I'd love to have an explanation next to each one to turn it into something that others can learn from.
+There are more to come than the two below!
+I'd also love to have an explanation next to each one to turn it into something that others can learn from.
 Right now, they just serve to give intuition to people who already understand the concepts.

 Nine Point Circle

+I made this demonstration long before I knew anything about web development, but many years later I still find it fun to play with.
+It lets you draw an arbitrary triangle, and shows you that 9 points derivable from the triangle (seemingly magically) lie on a circle.
 Click here to view.
-I made this demonstration long before I knew anything about web development, but three years later I still find it fun to play with.
-It lets you draw an arbitrary triangle, and shows you that 9 points derivable from the triangle (seemingly magically) lie on a circle.

 If you draw any quad and join its midpoints with lines, you get a parallelogram!
 That's pretty neat.
-The animation below repeatedly draws a random quad and joins its midpoints with lines.
+The animation below repeatedly draws a (not quite) random quad and joins its midpoints with lines.